-Exposure to fossil fuel (Transition Risk)
+Exposure to Fossil Fuel (Transition Risk)

-This indicator measures the Trust's exposure to companies involved in fossil fuels as defined by Sustainalytics, this includes (i) exploration, mining, extraction, distribution or refining of hard coal and lignite; (ii) exploration, extraction, distribution (including transportation, storage and trade) or refining of liquid fossil fuels; and (iii) exploration, extraction, distribution (including transportation, storage and trade) of gaseous fossil fuels9.
-This measure is useful in understanding the potential stranded asset risk within the portfolio as the world is transitioning to a low carbon world.
+This indicator measures the portion of exposure to companies involved in fossil fuels as defined by Sustainalytics, this includes (i) exploration, mining, extraction, distribution or refining of hard coal and lignite; (ii) exploration, extraction, distribution (including transportation, storage and trade) or refining of liquid fossil fuels; and (iii) exploration, extraction, distribution (including transportation, storage and trade) of gaseous fossil fuels9.
+This measure is useful in understanding the potential stranded asset risk within the fund as the world is transitioning to a low carbon world.

-During 2023, Stewart Investors had no exposure to fossil fuel companies, which their position statement on harmful and controversial products and services defines as companies generating 5% or more of revenue from exploration, production or generation of fossil fuel energy.
+During 2023, Stewart Investors had no exposure to fossil fuel companies, which our position statement on harmful and controversial products and services defines as companies generating 5% or more of revenue from exploration, production or generation of fossil fuel energy.

-Stewart Investors also considers whether companies provide dedicated products and services to fossil fuel companies into its investment analysis as these revenues may be at risk as the world moves away from fossil energy.
+Stewart Investors also considers whether companies provide dedicated products and services to fossil fuel companies in their investment analysis as these revenues may be at risk as the world moves away from fossil energy.
 While none of the companies Stewart Investors invest in generate more than 5% of revenue from dedicated services to the sector, the following companies have been identified by ESG research provider Sustainalytics as having less than 5%:

 - Advantech

 - CG Power & Industrial Solutions

 - Cyient

-- Infosys

 - Mahindra & Mahindra

-- Samsung Electronics

 - Tata Consultancy Services

 - Tech Mahindra

 - Tube Investments of India